youngsoul/gpg-linefollow-model/Readme.md

 # GoPiGo Line Follower Model Optimizer project

+This repo is a support repo for the GoPiGo line following project.

+This project was used to explore different models and model hyperparameters before trying to train a model on the Raspberry PI.

+Please see my GitHub Repo[TDB]

 ## TPOT

 This project will use TPOT AutoML to determine the best Model pipeline for the given dataset.